-2. If necessary, enter the following command to unmount the currently mounted disc, then remove it from the drive:
+2. If necessary, enter a command similar to the following to unmount the currently mounted disc, then remove it from the drive:

 '''

-/usr/sbin/umount /SD_DVD
+/usr/sbin/umount /cdrom

 '''

-In this example, /SD\DVD is the mount point directory for the disc drive.
+In this example, /cdrom is the mount point directory for the disc drive.

 3. Insert the appropriate disc into the disc drive, then enter a command similar to the following to mount it: